v5 (latest)

 GraphiQL is an in-browser IDE for writing, validating, and testing GraphQL queries.

-By default, GraphiQL is enabled and served under the /graphql route for GET requests with a accept: text/html header.
+By default, GraphiQL is enabled only when in development and served under the /graphql route for GET requests with a accept: text/html header.
 You can configure or completely disable GraphiQL with the graphiql option.

 Default Document String